katrinafyi/csse2310/ass4/implementation.md

 # Assignment 4 Implementation Spec

+## Locking
+- To avoid deadlocks, if a function requires multiple locks, it MUST lock in this order: materials, connections, deferGroups, deferGroup messages.
+- The locks associated with arrays SHOULD be used.
+- Locking will ONLY be done by functions within main.c.
+Other functions are unsynchroniesd.

 ## State Structs
 - A struct with associated _init and _destroy methods is called a state struct.
 - An _init method MUST be accompanied by a _destroy method and vice-versa.